 If you haven’t tested yet, start with a reliable home test kit.

-Trusted options in Canada include the Airthings Corentium Home and Radon Eye RD200 (both digital monitors that give fast, continuous readings), or the AccuStar AT-100 Long-Term Test Kit for a lab-analyzed result.
+Trusted options in Canada include the Airthings Corentium Home and Radon Eye RD200 (both digital monitors that give fast, continuous readings).
+More options can be found in this list of C-NRPP approved consumer testing devices: https://c-nrpp.ca/consumer-grade-electronic-radon-monitors/

 These kits are accurate, easy to use, and available through Home Depot, Canadian Tire, or Amazon Canada.
 Once you’ve completed testing, we can help you interpret your results and, if needed, schedule a free in-home mitigation assessment.